colton-gabertan/SecurityShepherdLabs/README.md

 # WordPress vs. Kali Docker Setup

 In order to simplify the installation and configuration of our at-home pentesting lab, CodePath has created and pre-configured Docker containers to help us get set up with a few simple keystrokes.
 > For those of you who don't know, Docker is a service that allows developers to pre-configure packages with all the dependencies needed in order to successfully run a program or service.
-It runs at the kernel level and allows for extremely fast, light-weight virtual environments in which you can do a multitude of things such as develop software and, in our case, set up a penetration testing lab for WordPress.
+It runs at the kernel level and allows for extremely fast, light-weight, virtual environments in which you can do a multitude of things such as develop software and, in our case, set up a penetration testing lab for WordPress.

 Our Docker containers will include:
 * WordPress vulnerable server (hosted locally)